Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-Thus, the regularization and selection methods in groups described above (grLASSO, grSCAD and grMCP) are considered in this section to carry out a comparative analysis with our proposed method in regards to the fit quality and the correct selection capacity of the variables in each one of the methods in question.
-We used synthetic data replications generated as described in Section \ref{sec:data_generation} with $m=10$ curves and $K=10$ B-spline bases for each functional coefficient in each replication.
-Finally, it is worth noting that the models are compared in two scenarios, one with low dispersion data ($\sigma=0.2$) and another with higher dispersion data ($\sigma=20$), and 100 replications were used in each of these scenarios.
+We used synthetic data replications generated as described in Subsection \ref{sec:data_generation} and fitted our model using $K=10$ B-spline bases for each functional coefficient.
+Finally, it is worth noting that the models are compared in two scenarios, one simulating data with low dispersion ($\sigma=0.2$) and another with higher dispersion ($\sigma=20$).
+For each dispersion scenario, 100 simulated datasets were used.
+Implementing the competing methods requires building appropriate response vectors and design matrices.
+For the frequentist methods, a grid of values for the regularization parameter $\lambda$ is also needed.
+In Section 2 of the Supplementary Material, we provide all the details for implementing the competing methods.

-The \verb|grpreg| function from the \textit{grpreg} package (\cite{grpreg}) of the statistical software R was used to obtain the results of the grLASSO, grSCAD and grMCP models.
-For the implementation of the estimation algorithm of the aforementioned methods, the \verb|grpreg| function refers to the works presented in \cite{Breheny13} and \cite{Breheny12}.